-CBFM-1303 Boiler Maintenance (2-2-3) An introduction to boiler maintenance procedures with emphasis on the various components associated with boilers.
-Prerequisites: READ-0100
+CBFM-1303 Boiler Maintenance (2-2-3) Boiler maintenance procedures with emphasis on the various components associated with boilers.

 CBFM-1324 Interior Maintenance (1-6-3) Application of building repair principles with emphasis on minor repair of walls, floors, and ceilings.